AchrafLance/supabase-chatapp/README.md

 ## Suapabase Usage

 ### Authentication
-User Google Oauth provider.
+Used Google Oauth provider.

 ### Database Strucutre

 ![database structure](https://user-images.githubusercontent.com/38834042/136705235-54913527-e074-4c75-85c2-8b3c6a55ae2c.jpg)

 ### Supabase Realtime
-Used to listen to inserts on the messsages and chats to table to update messages and chatlist for all users in realtime.
+Used to listen to inserts on the messsages and chats tables to update messages and chatlist for all users in realtime.
-Also used to to listen to updates on the users table, to display realtime user status(online/offline).
+Also used to listen to updates on the users table, to display realtime user status(online/offline).